-- 1. receive service of documents and notice of electronic filings via email, or - 2. receive service of documents and notice of electronic filings via email and file documents directly in CM/ECF.
+- 1. receive service of documents and notice of electronic filings via email or - 2. receive service of documents and notice of electronic filings via email and to file documents directly in CM/ECF.

-Pro se filers must register for electronic filing and/or service on a per-case basis.
+Pro se registration for electronic service and filing must be done on a per-case basis.